Saturday, May 20, 2023 is Asian Gold Ribbon Day

 2. Visibility and Celebration

-Asian Gold Ribbon Day is Friday, May 20, 2022 corresponding with Asian Heritage month.
+Asian Gold Ribbon Day is Saturday, May 20, 2023 corresponding with Asian Heritage month.
 Asian and non-Asian persons adorn AGR lapel pins, gold ribbons, and/or enjoy an AGR Yeti mug to signify hope, unity, and solidarity for a better tomorrow.
-Activities to Speak Up/Be Seen are available to counter the silence and invisibility of Asians.
-Participate by linking to https://flipgrid.com/749626c2

 3. Asian Mental Health